leon3s/wireguard-gui/README.md

 ## ❓ What is Wireguard GUI ?

-Wireguard GUI is a Debian/Linux application that allow you to manage your Wireguard VPN configuration.
+Wireguard GUI is a Linux application that allow you to manage your Wireguard VPN configuration.

 ## 💡 Features